snowplow/documentation/docs/managing-data-quality/event-recovery-for-bdp-users/using-the-recovery-builder-to-design-your-recovery/index.md

 ---
-title: 'Using the Recovery Builder to design your recovery'
+title: "Using the Recovery Builder to design your recovery"
-date: '2021-10-13'
+date: "2021-10-13"
 sidebar_position: 0
 ---